-- 12.3 In addition the employee shall be allowed an alternative day's holiday paid for at the employee's relevant daily rate, to be taken at a later date, where the holiday falls on a day that would have otherwise been a working day for that employee. - 12.4 Those employees who work a night shift which straddles a public holiday, shall be paid at public holiday rates for those hours which occur on the public holiday and the applicable rates for the remainder of the shift.
-One alternative holiday shall apply in respect of each public holiday or part thereof worked.

-12.5 Part time employees:
+- 12.2 Employees required to work on any of the above holidays shall be paid at T2.0 for time actually worked on the holiday. - 12.3 In addition the employee shall be allowed an alternative day's holiday paid for at the employee's relevant daily rate, to be taken at a later date, where the holiday falls on a day that would have otherwise been a working day for that employee. - 12.4 Those employees who work a night shift which straddles a public holiday, shall be paid at public holiday rates for those hours which occur on the public holiday and the applicable rates for the remainder of the shift.
+One alternative holiday shall apply in respect of each public holiday or part thereof worked. - 12.5 Part time employees:

-Where a part-time employee's days of work are fixed, the employee shall only be entitled to a public holiday provisions If the day would otherwise be a working day for that employee.
+Where a part-time employee's days of work are fixed, the employee shall only be entitled to a public holiday provisions if the day would otherwise be a working day for that employee.

-Where a part-time employee's days are not fixed, the employee shall be entitled to public holiday provisions If they worked on the day of the week that the public hollday falls more than 40 % of the time over the last three months.
+Where a part-time employee's days are not fixed, the employee shall be entitled to public holiday provisions if they worked on the day of the week that the public holiday falls more than 40 % of the time over the last three months.
 Payment will be relevant daily pay.